Miss Colorado's Outstanding Teen

 The Miss Colorado's Teen competition is the pageant that selects the representative of the U.S. state of Colorado in the Miss America's Teen pageant.

-Allison Carlson of Broomfield was crowned Miss Colorado's Outstanding Teen on May 28, 2022 at the PACE Event Center in Parker, Colorado.
-She competed at Miss America's Outstanding Teen 2023 pageant at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022.
+Madelynn Nackerud of Westminster was crowned Miss Colorado's Teen on June 14, 2025 at the Newman Center for the Performing Arts in Denver, Colorado.
+She will compete at Miss America's Teen 2026 pageant at a time and date to be announced by the organization.

 In January of 2023, the official name of the pageant was changed from Miss Colorado’s Outstanding Teen, to Miss Colorado’s Teen, in accordance with the national pageant.

 Results summary

 The following is a visual summary of the results present in table seen below.
 The year in parentheses indicates year of Miss America's Outstanding Teen competition the award/placement was garnered.